What Is the Plastic Piece Above the Tire Called?

 Should You Reattach It or Replace It?

-The right repair depends on the condition of the plastic and the mounting points.
-Sometimes the liner is fine and only the clips are missing.
-Other times, the part cannot stay secure because the mounting holes or tabs are torn.
+The right repair depends on the condition of the plastic and its mounting points.
+Sometimes the liner is intact and only the clips are missing.
+Other times, a new fastener cannot hold because a mounting tab or hole has torn.

 | Condition | Best Fix |